Anna-Myzukina/recipe_api/README.md

 - [ ] User can create recipes:  [POST]   `http://localhost:3000/api/v1/recipes`

             {
-      "title": "Pizza with mashroomes",
+            "title": "Pizza with mushrooms",
-      "ingredients": "1 tablespoon olive oil, 8 ounces mushrooms, 1/2 medium red onion, 2 cloves garlic, 1 cup marinara sauce, ", "description": "Preheat the oven to 450 degrees F. Heat the oil in a skillet over a medium heat.
-Add the mushrooms and onions and cook until tender and most of the liquid evaporates, about 5 minutes.
+            "ingredients": "1 tablespoon olive oil, 8 ounces mushrooms, 1/2 medium red onion, 2 cloves garlic, 1 cup marinara sauce, ", "description": "Preheat the oven to 450 degrees F. Heat the oil in a skillet over medium heat.
+Add the mushrooms and onions and cook until tender and most of the liquid evaporates about 5 minutes.
 Stir in the garlic and remove from the heat.
 Place the pizza crust on a baking sheet.
 Spread the sauce over the crust leaving a 1-inch border.
 Top with the mushroom mixture and sun-dried tomatoes.
 Sprinkle with the mozzarella and Parmesan cheeses.
-Bake until the crust is crisp and the cheese is nicely melted, about 13 minutes.
+Bake until the crust is crisp and the cheese is nicely melted about 13 minutes.
 Sprinkle with basil, cut into 8 slices and serve.", "calories": 350,
             "user_id": 1
             }

 - [ ] User can update recipes:  [PATCH]   `http://localhost:3000/api/v1/recipes/:id`